 - Stockings.
 Adding support stockings with a thin layer of gauze can protect your legs from damage from accidental bumps and scrapes.

 - Treatment.
 This is the most effective way to prevent recurrent vein hemorrhage.
-Get an evaluation if you have concerns about possibly bleeding from your veins.
+Get an evaluation at your Texas Vein Clinic in Houston.
+If you have concerns about possibly bleeding from your veins.
 Dr. Bardwil can determine if there is a problem that needs to be addressed.